smora015/GameBoyEmulator/README.md

 # GameBoyEmulator
 A simple Game Boy emulator implemented from scratch in C++ using Simple DirectMedia Layer (SDL) 2 library, and Visual Studio 2017.
 This project is meant to be more of a learning experience to teach myself more about emulation and graphics rendering on Windows.
 My hope is to be able to port this project onto other platforms (such as Android or iOS) once fully complete.
+As I progress on this project, I also plan on making a tutorial on implementing a GameBoy emulator from scratch on my website.

 ## Table of Contents
 - [Progress](#progress)